 Andrew will tell you himself that Kuala Lumpur is one of his favorite Asian cities.
 As one of his bases around the world, Andrew spends a lot of his time in KL.
 With the MM2H visa, he benefits from the lifestyle that Malaysia offers him as a digital nomad.
 Not only did Andrew get his MM2H by himself, but he has helped other people to do so as well through the holistic planning services that Nomad Capitalist offers.

 Whether you’re the outdoorsy type or more of a city slicker, Malaysia has something for expats of every kind.
 Beyond being a jewel of Southeast Asia, Malaysia has a reputation for being very tax-friendly.
 This makes it especially attractive to entrepreneurs and business people looking to keep more of the money they earn.
 With relatively relaxed tax laws, Malaysia is a great place for nomads looking to maintain their offshore income.

 As the country continues to develop, it becomes an increasingly more attractive destination for expats.
 The Malaysian government has made it easy for foreigners to do business, invest, and live in their country.
 Fortunately for you, turning this Southeast Asian gem into your second home is a pretty straightforward process.
 There are three main ways to live in Malaysia.
 What you are searching for determines which method best fits your needs.
+These methods include:

 In this article, we’ll discuss:

 - The Best Places to Live in Malaysia